Privacy & Cookies Policy

 Some personal data is collected indirectly.
 Like most website operators and Wi-Fi providers, this data helps improve our understanding of how we can improve your experience of our website and instore Wi-Fi.
 This information may include your location, your computer’s Internet Protocol (IP) address, your browser type and version, the pages you visit on our website, the time and date of your visit, and the time spent on each page.

-When you engage with us on social media via Facebook, Twitter, Instagram, or any other public domain, we may use that information to get in touch with you so that we can respond to your comments.
+When you engage with us on social media and make a comment or complaint about our services via Facebook, Twitter, Instagram, or any other public domain, we may use that information to get in touch with you so that we can respond to your comments.
 We may equally ask you for permission to use a lovely photo you may have posted!
 Where you have posted a blog or an article about us we may also wish to get in touch with you.

 Where we hold your information